langgenius/dify-docs/en/advanced/prompt-engineering/README.md

 **Score Threshold:** The value is a floating-point number from 0 to 1, with two decimal places.

-It is used to set the similarity threshold for text segment selection, i.e., it only recalls text segments that exceed the set score.
-By default, the system turns this setting off, meaning there's no filtering based on the similarity value of the recalled text segments.
+It is used to set the similarity threshold for text segment selection, i.e., it only recalls text chunks that exceed the set score.
+By default, the system turns this setting off, meaning there's no filtering based on the similarity value of the recalled text chunks.
 When activated, the default value is 0.7.
 We recommend keeping this setting deactivated by default.
 If you have more stringent reply requirements, you can set a higher value, though it's not advisable to set it excessively high.

 ### 3. **Stop\_Sequences**